Dr. Dain L. Tasker’s ‘X-rays of flowers’ – most sublimely minimalist images of flowers.

 Dain Tasker (1872 – 1964) was the chief radiologist at Wilshire Hospital in Los Angeles when radiology was in its beginning stages.
 He had been also an amateur photographer for years, but had not connected his hobby with his profession until he used an x-ray machine for what it is fundamentally intended to do: take photographs.
 And hence one of the most fascinating series of photographs emerged on the anatomy of flowers – fragile, ghost-like representations.

 Exploring the quietly menacing effect, unremarkable plants as storytelling elements were collected and staged against the backdrop of common urban environments.

 “By manipulating the optical and staging properties of photography with an analogue machine that I have constructed, I have produced these studio based images in camera rather using Photoshop compositing.
 They rely exclusively on the singular perspective of the camera to render their mechanics invisible.”

-Watch this video created by Esther’t Hart and Wiek Roggeveen as a tribute to the photographer to get an idea about the series.
+Watch this short video to get an idea about the process of making ‘Botanical Inquiry’ series.